MOohTus/ODAMNet/docs/source/pages/analysis/usecase2.rst

    between active modules and rare disease pathways are displayed using donuts color around nodes.
 Each color corresponds to a rare disease pathways.
 Creation steps are explained in the :ref:`cytoscape_AMI` section.

-Module topology is different between modules and associated rare diseases pathways also vary (:numref:`useCase2_AMIFig`).
+Module topology is different between modules and associated pathways/processes related to CAKUT also vary (:numref:`useCase2_AMIFig`).

 The first active module (left in the :numref:`useCase2_AMIFig`) is very connected and contains genes involved in